Add Watermark to Word Document

 FAQ’s

-Can I use other types of watermarks besides images?
+Can I use text watermarks instead of images?

 Is there a free trial available for GroupDocs.Watermark?